BigstoneDevelopment/datapack-wiki/standards.md

 - **Locations:** Coming soon
 - Carrys 8 bits of data, but is huge, so a wire can only be one way.
 However, it can be useful for speed over a long distance of wires, and can also save space within a redblock since you don't need to fit a HEX decoder inside your components if it uses BIN-8 instead.

-(Outdated image, only includes 3 of the port types)
 ![Locations of each of the ports](https://raw.githubusercontent.com/BigstoneDevelopment/datapack-wiki/main/assets/port_locations.png)

 # Item Port Types